 - Tag vs tag: the word ‘(der) Tag’ is one of the first German words anybody learns and means ‘day’.
 The English word ‘tag’ translates into German as ‘(das) Etikett or (die) Markierstelle’.

 - Taste vs taste: ‘(die) Taste’ is a key on the keyboard while the English noun ‘taste’ is equivalent to ‘(der) Geschmack’.
-Hence, the German verb ‘tasten’ translates as ‘to grope’ and the English verb ‘to taste’ means ‘kosten or schmecken’.
+Hence, the German verb ‘tasten’ means ‘to grope’ and the English verb ‘to taste’ translates as ‘kosten or schmecken’.

 - toll vs toll: luckily, the German word ‘toll’ has nothing to do with levying taxes and simply means ‘great or fantastic’.
 The English noun ‘toll’ is ‘(die) Maut or (die) Zollabgabe’.

 - Trunk vs trunk: the German term ‘(der) Trunk’ is not a nose of an elephant or a woody stem of a tree but ‘a drink’.
 A ‘trunk’ translates into German as ‘(der) Rüssel (elephant)’ or ‘(der) Stamm (tree)’.

 - Unternehmer vs undertaker: sometimes common sense can be misleading.
-Although these two words were created by following similar logic, they describe very different types of professions. ‘(Der) Unternehmer’ is ‘an entrepreneur’ while ‘undertaker’ means ‘(der) Leichenbestatter’.
+Although these two words were created by following similar logic, they describe very different types of professions. ‘(Der) Unternehmer’ means ‘entrepreneur’ while ‘undertaker’ is ‘(der) Leichenbestatter’.

 - Warenhaus vs warehouse: just like the example above, these two compound words follow the same logic but mean different things in each of the two languages. ‘(Das) Warenhaus’ is ‘a department store’ while ‘warehouse’ translates into German as ‘(das) Lagerhaus or (das) Warenlager’.

 - winken vs wink: there is some similarity between these two words but make sure you understand their exact meaning.
-The German verb ‘winken’ corresponds to the English verb ‘to wave’ whereas ‘to wink’ means ‘blinzeln or zwinkern’ in German.
+The German verb ‘winken’ means ‘to wave’ whereas ‘to wink’ corresponds to the German verb ‘blinzeln or zwinkern’.

 So, make sure you remember most of these German-English false friends as not to get fooled by their apparent similarity.
 And remember that there are several hundred other confusing English-lookalikes in German vocabulary that did not make it to this list.
 Therefore, try to learn every new word in a context and, if in doubt, always refer to the dictionary for explanation of its meaning.
 That’s the best way to prevent falling for false cognates.